sallyom/microshift-observability/manifests/sample-instrumented-applications/kepler/README.md

 #### Kepler Deployment

-Kepler is a research project that that uses eBPF to probe CPU performance counters and Linux kernel tracepoints to calculate an application’s carbon footprint.
+Kepler is a research project that that uses eBPF to probe CPU performance counters and Linux kernel tracepoints to calculate an application's carbon footprint.
 Refer to [Kepler documentation](https://sustainable-computing.io/) for further information.

+> **Note**
+> For running in MicroShift on Red Hat Device Edge, I've found it's easiest to use `kustomize` to apply kepler manifests,
+> and then an opentelemetry collector pod with `podman` rather than as a pod within MicroShift.
+This does not require any additional tools
+> or operators to be installed.
+On systems where it's easy to mix K8s and non-K8s workloads, and where resource constraints are an issue,
+> this approach works well.
+On other systems, `helm` and `opentelemetry operator` offer convenience.

 ```bash
 git clone https://github.com/sustainable-computing-io/kepler.git